Rajon Rondo Praises Lonzo Ball, LeBron James After Signing With The Lakers

 Rajon Rondo officially became a Los Angeles Laker on Friday and has already been pretty vocal about two of his star teammates.

-Rondo, the 32-year-old NBA veteran who once won an NBA title with the Lakers’ rival team the Boston Celtics, told reporters that he was more focused on winning championships with the team than starting.
+Rondo, the 32-year-old NBA veteran, who once won an NBA title with the Lakers’ rivals, the Boston Celtics, told reporters that he was more focused on winning championships with the team than starting.
 While the 20-year-old Lonzo Ball started for the team last season and plays the same position as Rondo, the veteran point guard seems to have no intention to upstage the rising star.

 Instead, Rondo told reporters how excited he was to play with Ball.